-Open Space and Offsetting Carbon Emission Activity
+Open Space and Offsetting Carbon Emission Activities

-Level Open Space Offsetting Carbon Emission Activities Reported Silver The Benicia Tree Foundation formed a partnership with Benicia Unified School District and worked to identify best practices for planting and maintaining urban trees.
-The Foundation also created a special program to support tree planting and community building efforts.
-2015 Level Open Space Offsetting Carbon Emission Activities Reported Gold The City of Benicia was designated as a Tree City USA in 2009- facilitated by a partnership between the city and the Rotary Club of Benicia.
-2015 The city supports the Benicia Farmer's Market and the purchase of local and organic produce.
+1. The Benicia Tree Foundation formed a partnership with Benicia Unified School District and worked to identify best practices for planting and maintaining urban trees.
+The foundation also created a special program to support tree planting and community building efforts.

+- 2. The City of Benicia was designated as a Tree City USA in 2009-facilitated by a partnership between the city and the Rotary Club of Benicia. - 3.
+The city supports the Benicia farmer's market and the purchase of local and organic produce.
 The Community Sustainability Commission Education + Outreach workgroup also promotes the farmer's market.

-Level Open Space Offsetting Carbon Emission Activities Reported Platinum The city received grant funding to create the Urban Waterfront Enhancement Master Plan which, if implemented, would create a more sustainable park and waterfront by water-efficient landscaping and water efficient technology.
-2015 Assisted efforts by community groups and non-profit organizations, including Benicia Community Gardens, a local non-profit, to create community gardens.
-Staff time is spent in a supportive role of the gardens. beniciacommunitygardens.org/ 3.
+- The city received grant funding to create the Urban Waterfront Enhancement Master Plan which, if implemented, would create a more sustainable park and waterfront by water-efficient landscaping and water efficient technology. - Assisted efforts by community groups and non-profit organizations, including Benicia Community Gardens, a local non-profit, to create community gardens.
+Staff time is spent in a supportive role of the gardens. - 6.
 The city participates in and funds regional tree planting efforts and outreach campaigns to mobilize and encourage the community to plant trees.
-In 2013, the Community Sustainability Commission (city council appointed commission) funded the Benicia Tree Foundation.
-Supporting information is available at beniciatrees.org.

-4. The city was recently awarded a California Coastal Conservancy Climate Ready Grant (\$150,000) to conduct a vulnerability assessment and develop an adaptation plan.
+In 2013, the Community Sustainability Commission (city council appointed commission) funded the Benicia Tree Foundation. - 7.
+The city was recently awarded a California Coastal Conservancy Climate Ready grant (\$150,000) to conduct a vulnerability assessment and develop an adaptation plan.
 This project will assess climate change related risks to community assets including pen space, state recreation areas and habitat.
 The plan will include strategies to mitigate risks to those areas and preserve public assess.

-Promoting Community and Individual Action Activity
+Promoting Community and Individual Action Activities